-It will be observed that the cases in which reference has been made to the International Covenant for the purpose of stating a guiding principle may be seen, in one sense as stating the self-evident: a universal truth and part of the common law.
-But the reference to the Covenant is an intellectual starting point to the consideration by the court of the law to be applied in a particular case.
-It puts the judge's decision in context.
-It puts it in a context of universal, international principles.
-On uncertain and busy litigious seas, it is often helpful to have the guiding star of international human rights norms.
-That, in essence, is what the Bangalore Principles and Harare Declaration assert.
+It will be observed that the cases in which reference has been made to the International Covenant for purpose of stating a guiding principle may be seen, in one gense, as stating the self-evident: a universal truth and part of the common law.
+But the reference to the Covenant intellectual starting is an point the Consideration by the court of the law to be applied in a Particular case.
+It puts the judge's decision in a universal Context.
+It puts it in a context of international Principles.
+On uncertain and busy litigious seas, it is often helpful to have the guiding star of international human ${ m fights}$ norms.
+That, in essence, is what the Bangalore ${ m principles}$ and Harare Declaration and the Banjul ${ m iffirmation}$ assert.